stephenturner/oneliners/README.md

 Find text in any file (`ft "mytext" *.txt`):

     function ft { find . -name "$2" -exec grep -il "$1" {} \;; }

+## Etc

+Run the last command as root:

+    sudo !!

+Place the argument of the most recent command on the shell:

+    'ALT+.' or '<ESC> .'

+Type partial command, kill this command, check something you forgot, yank the command, resume typing:

+    <CTRL+u> [...] <CTRL+y>

+Jump to a directory, execute a command, and jump back to the current directory:

+    (cd /tmp && ls)

+Stopwatch (`Enter` or `ctrl-d` to stop):

+    time read

+Create a script of the last executed command:

+    echo "!!" > foo.sh

+Reuse _all_ parameter of the previous command line:

+    !*

+List or delete all files in a folder that don't match a certain file extension (e.g., list things that are _not_ compressed; remove anything that is _not_ a `.foo` or `.bar` file):

+    ls !(*.gz)
+    rm !(*.foo|*.bar)

+Insert the last command without the last argument:

+    !:- <new_last_argument>

+Rapidly invoke an editor to write a long, complex, or tricky command:

+    fc

+Print a specific line (e.g. line 42) from a file:

+    sed -n 42p <file>

+Terminate a frozen SSH session (enter a new line, type the `~` key then the `.` key):

+    [ENTER]~.

+Remove blank lines from a file using grep and save output to new file:

+    grep . filename > newfilename

+Find large files (e.g., >500M):

+    find . -type f -size +500M

+Exclude a column with cut (e.g., all but the 5th field in a tab-delimited file):

+    cut -f5 --complement

+Find files containing text (`-l` outputs only the file names, `-i` ignores the case `-r` descends into subdirectories)

+    grep -lir "some text" *